berrythewa/crypto-intel-gather/docs/PHASE1.md

-# Phase 1 — MVP with Public APIs (Rust Backend) 🚀
+# Phase 1 — MVP with RPC Endpoints (Rust Backend) 🚀

 ## 🎯 Phase 1 Goal

 Build a working crypto forensics tool that:
-- Tracks wallet activity across multiple EVM chains
+- Tracks wallet activity across multiple EVM chains using Alloy and RPC endpoints
 - Monitors market movements and token prices
 - Logs events to database for analysis
 - Sends alerts on interesting patterns